The Importance of Orthodontic Treatment for Children in West Haven, UT

 Treatment Plan

 After the examination, we will create a customized treatment plan based on your child’s specific needs.
-This may include recommendations for braces, retainers, or other appliances designed to correct alignment issues and promote healthy dental growth.
+This may include recommendations for metal braces, retainers, or other appliances designed to correct alignment issues and promote healthy teeth straightening.

 Active Treatment